-- Support legislation to ensure revenues from managed lane facilities remain within the corridor from which they are generated, opposing efforts to divert revenues from managed lane facilities for state purposes; - Support policies that allow OCTA and the Riverside County Transportation Commission to efficiently operate and maintain the 91 Express Lanes into Riverside County;
+a) Support legislation to eEnsure that revenues from managed lane facilities remain within the corridor from which they are generated, opposing efforts to divert revenues from managed lane facilities for state purposes;

-- c) Support efforts to preserve local flexibility in the administration of toll lanes; - d) Oppose state efforts to construct or operate managed lane facilities that are established without an adopted statewide managed lane strategy or plan; - e) Oppose state efforts to construct or operate managed lane facilities that fail to respect existing local transportation projects and funding programs; - f) Support customer privacy rights while maintaining OCTA's ability to effectively communicate with customers and operate the 91 Express Lanes; - g) Support the use of innovative means to enhance toll agency enforcement efforts, including ways to address toll violations due to protected plates; - h) Support collaborative solutions to address the degradation of HOV lanes that respect local transportation funding sources and programs, have the support of the relevant regional transportation planning agency, do not redirect existing local transportation funding sources, and analyze the effect of single-occupant, low-emission vehicles, including associated federal requirements triggered by their access allowance. - Support efforts to improve the interoperability of the different toll systems across the State in order to ensure fair and efficient toll operations while affirming user privacy protections.
+- Support policies that allow OCTA and the Riverside County Transportation Commission to efficiently operate and maintain the 91 Express Lanes into Riverside County; - c) Support efforts to preserve local flexibility in the administration of toll lanes; - d) Oppose state efforts to the construction or operatione of managed lane facilities that are established without an adopted statewide managed lane strategy or plan; - e) Oppose state efforts to the construction or operatione of managed lane facilities that fail to respect existing local transportation projects and funding programs; - f) Support customer privacy rights while maintaining OCTA's ability to effectively communicate with customers and operate the 91 Express Lanes; - g) Support the use of innovative means to enhance toll agency enforcement efforts, including ways to address toll violations due to protected plates; - h) Support collaborative solutions to address the degradation of HOV lanes that respect local transportation funding sources and programs, have the support of the relevant regional transportation planning agency, do not redirect existing local transportation funding sources, and analyze the effect of single-occupant, low-emission vehicles, including associated federal requirements triggered by their access allowance. - Support efforts to improve the interoperability of the different toll systems across the State in order to ensure fair and efficient toll operations while affirming user privacy protections.